Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Limelight has been developed specifically for UK gardeners, with a parentage that includes such reliable garden varieties as James Grieve and Discovery.
 It has some disease resistance too.

-Recommended pollinators for Limelight apple trees
+Which pollinators are recommended for Limelight apple trees?

 • Pollinator Scrumptious